DinisMachado87/ondego_react/README.md

 **Mukta** serves as the secondary font, utilized for titles and navigation elements across Öndëgö.
 Balancing casualness with clarity, Mukta adds depth to the visual hierarchy while maintaining coherence with Platypi's playful demeanor.
 Its versatility complements the project's laid-back aesthetic, ensuring a cohesive and enjoyable user experience.

+## Language

+Aiming at an sense of playfull informality, as in it's title and logo, **öndëgö** uses '¨' in certain titles and key words to give a sense of playfullness and informality.
+This is a common practice in some languages, like Swedish and Finnish where the nasal sound is represented by the '¨' symbol.
+We use it to punctuate a certain informal rounding of words bettween friends, as if you were talking to a friend and you would say "Hey, let's go to the concert tonight" instead of "Hey, let us go to the concert tonight".
+This is a way to make the app more friendly and informal, as if you were talking to a friend.

 ## Tertiary Font: Padauk

 For body text and content, **Padauk** was selected as the tertiary font.
 Its light and airy design prioritizes readability and simplicity, allowing the focus to remain on the content while providing a comfortable reading experience.
 Padauk seamlessly integrates with the playful energy of Platypi and the relaxed tone of Mukta, completing Öndëgö's font palette.

+## Color Palette

+Öndëgö's color palette uses secondary vibrant colors — orange, purple, and green — to separate Nav, event, and profile sections.
+The primary color, black, is used for the background and text, creating a stark contrast that enhances readability and visual appeal.
+The secondary colors add vibrancy and character to the interface, infusing Öndëgö with a sense of energy and excitement.
+The color palette strikes a balance between playfulness and sophistication, reflecting the app's mission to facilitate spontaneous social interactions in a fun and engaging way.

+## Shadows as backgrounds

+The use of shadows as backgrounds in Öndëgö's design adds an organic depth to the interface, creating a sense of immersion and visual interest.
+By layering shadows behind elements, the design achieves a subtle three-dimensional effect that enhances the overall aesthetic.
+The shadows provide a soft contrast against the vibrant colors and text, adding texture and dimension to the interface.
+This design choice contributes to Öndëgö's playful and dynamic visual identity, inviting users to explore and engage with the app in a lively and engaging way.

 ## How to Use